 - Did I refrain from buying the iPhone and save the money instead?
 Nope.

-Now, failing to act according to our long-term best interest isn’t totally a matter of moral failing or poor self-control as our culture so often frames it—in fact, there are good reasons why we’re wired biologically to prioritize short-term pleasure and avoid short-term pain.
-In a world where simply staying alive was a 24/7 struggle—you know, the one we spent 99% of our history as a species in—this proclivity to only see the short-term timescale may have served us a lot better than it does today.
-Civilization has outpaced biology.
+Now, failing to act according to our long-term best interest isn’t simply a matter of moral failing or effect of poor self-control.
+There are good reasons why we’re wired biologically to prioritize short-term pleasure and avoid short-term pain.
+For hundreds of thousands of years, we evolved in a world where simply staying alive was a 24/7 struggle.
+And in this world, a shorter time horizon probably served us reasonably well.

 - Living comfortably well into our 80s and 90s